 An exceptionally brilliant woman, a combination of beauty and brains.
-In deed, her husband, Chief Herbert Chikwe most be a very lucky man to have married such a beautiful and brilliant woman.
+Indeed, her husband, Chief Herbert Chikwe must be a very lucky man to have married such a beautiful and brilliant woman.
 Though in her 70s now but she still has her beauty and grace.
 She was among the most favourite of Chief Olusegun Obasanjo’s cabinet ministers when Baba was the President.
 Dr. Chikwe wielded so much influence first as a Minister of Transport and later as Minister of Aviation but unfortunately, she did nothing to better Owerri zone.
 She was more preoccupied with pleasing her father’s family and her own family.
 She failed Owerri zone, she failed to use her position to change things for Owerri zone and the entirety of the state.

 𝐂𝐚𝐩𝐭𝐚𝐢𝐧 𝐄𝐦𝐦𝐚𝐧𝐮𝐞𝐥 𝐈𝐡𝐞𝐧𝐚𝐜𝐡𝐨:

-A fine gentlemen, a seasoned Ship Captain who attained the glorious position in his early 30s, humane and ever ready to help others especially his own people.
+A fine gentleman, a seasoned Ship Captain who attained the glorious position in his early 30s, humane and ever ready to help others especially his own people.
 He was a former Minister of Interior during the time of Dr. Goodluck Ebele Jonathan.
 He used his position to better his zone by helping the youths of Owerri zone and Imo state as a whole to secure employment in the Federal civil service.
 His short stint in government helped improve the lives of the youths and their families in Imo state.
 However Ihenacho is not a good politician.
 He allowed sentiments to becloud his sense of judgment when he fell out with Chief Ikedi Ohakim largely because of the propaganda, that was later used to oust Ohakim.

 Ihenacho was swayed by Rochas Okorocha rhetoric and was deceived into endorsing him to run against Ohakim in 2011 with the agreement that Okorocha would do only one term and he’ll take over.
 But Okorocha in his greed didn’t honour the agreement.
 And this infuriated Ihenacho and saw him contesting against Okorocha in 2015 where he lost.
 If Ihenacho had been a shrewd politician, the strategic thing would have been for him to endorse Ikedi Ohakim for second term, and after that the teeming Owerri zone people in Ohakim’s cabinet then would have ensured that Ihenacho would have emerged the Governor.

 He is one of the most influential Labour leaders that Nigeria has ever produced in recent times.
-Popularly known as, ‘Nwapere’ in Owerri zone because of his diminutive stature but one of his salient qualities is that he is not a pushover.
+Popularly known as, ‘Nwampere’ in Owerri zone because of his diminutive stature but one of his salient qualities is that he is not a pushover.
 What he lost in physique, he gained in political clout.
 He is one of the very few that can very well shut down the entire Nigeria with Union workers and the rest of the masses.
 A nice man who had empowered quite a lot of young men and women from Owerri zone but quite sad, Ajaero is yet to bring the same national influence he commands in the politics of Owerri zone, and this in reality is not being useful to Owerri zone concerning the issue at hand.

 Kelechi Madu is a force to reckon with in Canadian politics.
 The Mbaise born University of Lagos trained lawyer had been traversing in the Canadian tricky politics for almost a decade.
 He was an influential member of the Progressive Conservative Association of Alberta, and later he joined forces with other party stalwarts to merge the party with the Wildrose Party in 2017.
 A brilliant attorney, and smart politician but unfortunately, Madu has not been useful to his people of Owerri zone as regards the politics of Imo state.